My body has limitations that aren’t negotiable

 I can be so quiet about my struggle that people around me can forget they I’m hurting.
 This doesn’t mean I’m not having difficulties, it simply means I don’t want to bother them and keep saying the same thing over and over again like a broken record.
 I just wish my struggle could be better understood by those around me and that my worth wasn’t defined by what I can or can’t do.

 This kind of disconnect can cause loneliness to set in which is tough to get through.
-The magic of human connection, just being seen and heard through the MS struggle, can a great relief to the loneliness.
+The magic of human connection, just being seen and heard through the MS struggle, can be a great relief to the loneliness.
 A real conversation with someone who has taken time to ask and then genuinely listen can be worth more than all the plans and parties combined.

 Stay strong for who you are — a person deserving of love.
 You have so much to offer the world just by being your authentic self.
 Don’t let self-doubt hold you back from living a meaningful life and embracing moments of joy and connection with others.